xiaoxialexazhang/jetson-nano-plant-health-detection/README.md

 ## Model Accuracy

 In this project, we are going to train the default ResNet-18 model on a lettuce condition dataset.
-The model training should take arouhnd 3-4 hours for 35 epochs and around 4-5 hours for 50 epochs.
-The model accuracy is shown below: image
+The model training should take arouhnd 3-4 hours for 35 epochs depending on your batch size and workers.
+The model accuracy versus epochs chart is shown below:

+image

-As shown, 35 epochs will train the model to around 75% accuracy and 50 epochs will make accuracy reach balabala.
+As shown, 35 epochs will train the model to around 75% accuracy.
+To reach even higher accuracies for safety purposes, I would suggest trying a larger batch size or epochs count.

-To reach even higher accuracies for safety purposes, I would suggest trying a larger batch size or training with a different model: AlexNet, VGG, GoogLeNet, or more complex resnet models such as ResNet-50.
-They just might take much more time to train and you might need a stronger Jetson.
+Training with a different model, for example, AlexNet and more complex ResNet models such as ResNet-50 or ResNet-152, can also effectively increase accuracy.
+They just might take much more time to train.

 # Building The Project